I’m Kirsty, a 30+ year old mum of 2 (3 if you include the husband!) from East Yorkshire with over 15 years administrative experience.

 Being in such an industry has meant I’ve regularly had to work to deadlines and targets.
 I very much have a right first time attitude and being responsible for my own time has become a natural occurrence.

-Since 2015 she’s owned and ran her own blog at themoneysavingmum.com too so in addition to her existing administration experience; blogging has allowed her to gain comprehensive knowledge on the designing of WordPress websites, dealing with plugins, SEO as well as graphic design, social media management, diary management & media pack creations and now specifically specialises in virtual blog management over at betteryourblog.co.uk
+In 2015 I founded my own award nominated blog at themoneysavingmum.com.
+In addition to her existing administration experience; blogging has given me the opportunity to also gain extensive knowledge on the designing of WordPress websites, managing blogs, SEO as well as graphic design, social media management, diary management & media pack creations.
+So much so I now specifically specialise in virtual blog management over at betteryourblog.co.uk

 What is an virtual assistant/business support manager?